linked-db/linked-ql/site/docs/setup.md

 await db.disconnect();
 ```

-### When to choose it

-- you already run on MySQL
-- you want LinkedQL's interface without changing your database choice

 ### Notes

-- `MySQLClient` uses the `mysql2` ecosystem
+- `MySQLClient` uses the `mysql2` connector under the hood
 - dialect normalization exists, but the deepest execution/test emphasis in the project still leans PostgreSQL-first

 ## MariaDB

-Use `MariaDBClient` when your application can talk directly to MariaDB.
+Use `MariaDBClient` when your application talks directly to MariaDB.

 ```js
 import { MariaDBClient } from '@linked-db/linked-ql/mariadb';